This degree prepares students to perform selected activities in the operating room as an entry-level member of the surgical team.

 - SOC ___/PSY ___: Sociology or Psychology Elective - 3 credits

 In addition to admission to the College, there are specific admissions requirements for this program.
 These requirements may change on an annual basis, and students can find the most up-to- date information in a booklet, which can be found on the program’s web page, in the Admission and Advising Center and in the Health and Life Sciences Division Office.

-Occupational Objectives: The three-semester surgical technology certificate program will prepare individuals to perform selected activities in the operating room as an entry-level member of the surgical team.
-The certificate curriculum is designed to provide graduates the opportunity to become nationally certified as a surgical technologist.
+Occupational Objectives: The four-semester surgical technology degree program will prepare individuals to perform selected activities in the operating room as an entry-level member of the surgical team.
+The degree curriculum is designed to provide graduates the opportunity to become nationally certified as a surgical technologist.